Government and Politics

 Lower and Upper Sixth Form – A Level optional subject

 - Our active Politics Society (see programme below) is open to all year groups.
 Each term there is a programme of meetings, many student-led.
-Recent topics for discussion have included the works of Nietzsche and Plato, the ethics of war and the death penalty, while visiting speakers have included Sir John Major KG CH, broadcaster and journalist Mr Jeremy Paxman, Lord Butler of Brockwell (the former Cabinet Secretary to Thatcher, Major and Blair), from political news Matthew Parris, Michael Crick, Michael Cockerell and Sally Lockwood, as well as Mary Coughlan (former Deputy Premier of ROI).
+Recent topics for discussion have included the works of Nietzsche and Plato, the ethics of war and the death penalty, while visiting speakers have included Sir John Major KG CH, former Lord Chancellor Charlie Falconer, broadcaster and journalist Mr Jeremy Paxman, Lord Butler of Brockwell (the former Cabinet Secretary to Thatcher, Major and Blair), from political news Matthew Parris, Michael Crick, Michael Cockerell and Sally Lockwood, as well as Mary Coughlan (former Deputy Premier of ROI) and Anna Soubry, until recently MP, Minister and now lawyer.

 - Many of our Politics students choose to participate in our debating activities, including competitions such as the Model United Nations.